 Brick-and-Mortar Retail Crime Statistics

-• 74.1% of brick-and-mortar retailers experienced an increase in shoplifting.
+• In 2023, 26% of brick-and-mortar retailers experienced an increase in shoplifting incidents compared to 2022.

 These data and insights were compiled by the Capital One Shopping team based on publicly available data.